rithikrathan/myNeovim-config/README.md

-still configuring it and also this repo is not meant for people to use my theme
+This repo is not meant for sharing my config to people.